DeathBringer269/Trice/readme.md

 # Trice (incomplete!)

 #### Note:
-Modify vimwiki to point to Document/Notes instead of home folder.&nbsp Create alias to remove files to a temp directory until cleared.$nbsp Set lock and set wallpaper script in ranger config requires setbg and setlock scripts in path.&nbsp
+Modify vimwiki to point to Document/Notes instead of home folder. &nbsp;
+Create alias to remove files to a temp directory until cleared.\
+Set lock and set wallpaper script in ranger config requires setbg and setlock scripts in path.&nbsp

 ## My Arch linux configuration files, specifically for i3 window manager.